cepgen/cepgen/doc/install.rst

       sudo dnf install gcc-c++ gcc-gfortran
       sudo dnf install gsl gsl-devel

-A set of facultative libraries may also be linked against CepGen to extend its capabilities:

-* python version 2 or 3, with its development headers, for the advanced input cards parsing,
+It can further be extended through a set of add-ons loaded through shared libraries into the runtime environment.

+For instance, it is highly recommended to install the following dependencies to ease your first steps:

+* ``CepGenPython``: complex Python version 2 or 3 steering cards parsing ; it requires the ``python-devel`` or ``libpython-dev`` development headers to be built,
+* ``CepGenLHAPDF`` with `LHAPDF <https://lhapdf.hepforge.org/>`_ version 5 or above, for definition of partonic-level nucleon structure functions, and its :math:`\alpha_S(Q)` strong coupling constant evolution algorithm.

+A set of add-ons specifically designed to ease your workflow when generating and storing events is also provided, given the following libraries are available on your system:

-* `Pythia <http://home.thep.lu.se/Pythia/>`_ version 8.1 or above, for the various particles decays and excited proton fragmentation,
+* ``CepGenPythia8``: `Pythia <https://pythia.org>`_ version 8.1 or above, for the various particles decays and excited proton fragmentation, but also the LHEF event format generation,
-* `LHAPDF <https://lhapdf.hepforge.org/>`_ version 5 or above, for the “exotic” structure functions definition.

-Events generation and storage for further processing can be coupled to several (also facultative) tools, for instance:
+* ``CepGenPythia6``: `Pythia <https://pythia.org/pythia6>`_ version 6, for the legacy steering of particles decays and excited proton fragmentation,

-* `HepMC <https://hepmc.web.cern.ch/hepmc/>`_ version ≥ 2, for the HepMC ASCII output format handling,
+* ``CepGenHepMC2`` and ``CepGenHepMC3`` for the `HepMC <https://hepmc.web.cern.ch/hepmc/>`_ version ≥ 2, to handle its various ASCII output formats,

   .. note::
      From version 3 on, a LHEF output is also supported.
      If not present, this latter format can be handled through the Pythia 8 interface instead.

-* `ROOT <https://root.cern.ch/>`_ for the ntuples/histogramming/plotting capabilities widely used in HEP.
+* ``CepGenROOT``: for the `ROOT <https://root.cern.ch/>`_ ntuples building/histogramming/plotting capabilities widely used in HEP.

 CepGen installation
 -------------------